fdavies93/minibudget/README.md

 - [ ] Budget assertions for explicit and implicit categories
 - [ ] Allow negative income and positive expenses accounts for edge cases in business & financial records.
+- [ ] Add a formatting mode.
+- [ ] Write a treesitter grammar for neovim etc.

 ### Data Handling